jakewilliami/CodingTheory.jl/README.md

 ## Description
 This is a minimal repository for a pure Julia implementation of tools used in [Coding Theory](https://en.wikipedia.org/wiki/Coding_theory).
+The is the science of accurately transmitting information through a noisy channel.